SunsetMkt/bingw/README.md

 ## Quick Start

-Deploy to Vercel or Cloudflare Pages.
+Deploy to Vercel or Cloudflare Workers (Copy and Paste the code).